 The North American Registry of Midwives (NARM) is the leading certification agency for direct-entry midwifery in the United States.
-The NARM Certification credential and/or the NARM Written Examination are required for licensure in most of the states that license direct-entry midwives and in all the states that license midwives specifically for out-of-hospital birth.
+The NARM Certification credential and/or the NARM Examination are required for licensure in most of the states that license direct-entry midwives and in all the states that license midwives specifically for out-of-hospital birth.

-NARM's midwifery certification is a state-of-the-art, legally defensible, certification program.
-NARM's CPM certification program is accredited by the National Commission for Certifying Agencies (NCCA), the accrediting division of the Institute for Credentialing Excellence (ICE).
+NARM's midwifery certification is a state-of-the-art, legally defensible certification program.
+NARM's CPM certification program is accredited by the National Commission for Certifying Agencies (NCCA) and the accrediting division of the Institute for Credentialing Excellence (ICE).
 ICE/NCCA accreditation means our certification process was reviewed in detail and meets or exceeds the standards set by ICE for certifying agencies.

-The NARM Board is responsible for overseeing the operations of the certification program, including processing applications and recertifications, test development and administration, finances, accountability, public education and advocacy, publishing a newsletter or e-communication, and maintaining up-do-date policies and procedures for all departments.
+The NARM Board is responsible for overseeing the operations of the certification program, including processing applications and recertifications, test development and administration, finances, accountability, public education and advocacy, publishing a newsletter, and maintaining up-do-date policies and procedures for all departments.

-NARM contracts with Dr Gerald Rosen for psychometric oversight and guidance and with ProvExam for computer administration of the NARM Written Examination.
-NARM maintains a website (www.narm.org) for distributing information to candidates, certificants, and the general public.
-In 2018, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Written Examination to 327 certification or licensure candidates.
+NARM contracts with Dr Gerald Rosen for psychometric oversight and guidance and with ProvExam for computer administration of the NARM Examination.
+NARM maintains a web site (www.narm.org) for distributing information to candidates, certificants, and the general public.
+In 2019, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Examination to 310 certification or licensure candidates.

-Since beginning computer based testing in June of 2014, testing has changed from three testing dates per year at 20 testing sites, to a continuous cycle of testing dates at over 100 computer testing centers.
+Since beginning computer-based testing in June of 2014, NARM changed from three testing dates per year at twenty testing sites to a continuous cycle of testing dates at over 100 computer testing centers.
 Computer based testing has been well received by the candidates, especially due to the increase in test sites and the convenience of year-round testing.

-NARM participates in several major conferences each year, representing the CPM credential via attendance, sponsoring an educational booth, or teaching workshops.
-In 2018, NARM representatives participated in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislators (NCSL).

-NARM representatives attended or presented at additional conferences such as the American Association of Birth Centers (AABC), the Institute for Credentialing Excellence (ICE), and the Council for Licensure, Enforcement, and Regulation (CLEAR), The Birth Summit, and in meetings with several state midwifery organizations.
+NARM participates in several major conferences each year representing the CPM credential via attendance, sponsoring an educational booth, or teaching workshops.
+In 2019, NARM representatives participated in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislators (NCSL).
+NARM representatives attended or presented at additional conferences, such as the American Association of Birth Centers (AABC), the Institute for Credentialing Excellence (ICE), and the Council for Licensure, Enforcement, and Regulation (CLEAR).
+Additionally, in 2019, NARM representatives attended the Birth Equity Summit in Santa, Fe, New Mexico.